-Based on the contents of, the Ministerial File, data from the NPWS and historic satellite imagery, it is likely that the proposed licences areas (T12/397A, T12/397C & T12/397B)(as refused by the Minister) have the potential to significantly impact on the conservation objectives of NATURA 2000 sites and in particular those of West of Ardara Road/Mass Road SAC.
+Based on the contents of, the Ministerial File, data from the NPWS and historic satellite imagery, it is likely that the proposed licence area (T12/405A)(as refused by the Minister) has the potential to significantly impact on the conservation objectives of NATURA 2000 sites and in particular those of West of Ardara Road/Mass Road SAC.

-The potential impact is primarily through directly impacting on Annex saltmarsh habitat distribution (T12/397A & T12/397C) as observed in the NPWS conservation objectives document and by obstruction salmonid migration on the low water channels of salmonid rivers (T12/397A, T12/397C & T12/397B).
-In relation to T12/397B the current potential for immediate impact on salmonid rivers is low.
-However, based on an examination of historic aerial imagery, particularly that of 200018 the intertidal sands in the area are highly mobile and the channels within the bay move across the intertidal sands, and it is highly likely that the channels will enter T12/397B, as was observed in the 2000 aerial imagery.
+The potential impact is primarily through directly impacting salmonid migration on the low water channels of salmonid rivers (T12/405A).
+Based on an examination of historic aerial imagery, particularly that of 2000 the intertidal sands in the area are highly mobile and the channels within the bay move across the intertidal sands.
 It is unclear if there is potential for impact on the population of pearl mussel in the upper catchment, but it is clear that due to the life cycle connection with salmonids, that if there is a significant effect on the salmonid population in the catchments from the proposed aquaculture facilities it could only have a negative impact on the life cycle of pearl mussel in the upper catchment.